Region: South East

 The site is free to use.

 The land is generally level throughout.
-(Access improvements are planned for 2020)
+There are no surfaced paths.

 Well controlled dogs are welcome.